Effects of quantum geometry on the decoherence induced by black holes

-These findings were confirmed in \cite{Gralla:2023oya}, where the discussion was extended to the discussion of an observer on the symmetry axis of a Kerr black hole, in \cite{Wilson-Gerow:2024ljx,Danielson:2024yru}, where the same result was obtained by only evaluating quantities available at $A$'s position, and in \cite{Biggs:2024dgp} by treating the black hole as a ``black'' quantum system at finite (Hawking's) temperature interacting through its multipole moments, followed in the same spirit by \cite{Li:2025vcm} where near-extremal Reissner-Nordström black holes were discussed and a partial enhancement of the decoherence was found for specific configurations of the black hole.
-All these works have in common that they consider a classical spacetime geometry on which the quantum objects, i.e., the particle $A$ and the quantum field it interacts with, are placed, and correspondingly also work with a classical geometry for the horizon.
+These findings were confirmed in \cite{Gralla:2023oya}, extended to discuss an observer on the symmetry axis of a Kerr black hole and the proportionality factor lacking in equation \eqref{eq: Wald proportionality} was determined.
+While these works have followed the ``global approach" by considering the radiation in the entire system, the same results are obtained in \cite{Wilson-Gerow:2024ljx,Danielson:2024yru} by only evaluating quantities available at $A$'s position (``local approach").
+The same behavior is found in \cite{Kawamoto:2025kfu} in a holographic context, and in \cite{Biggs:2024dgp} by treating the black hole as a ``black'' quantum system at finite (Hawking's) temperature interacting through its multipole moments, followed in the same spirit by \cite{Li:2025vcm} where near-extremal Reissner-Nordström black holes were discussed and a partial enhancement of the decoherence was found for specific configurations of the black hole.
+All these works have in common that they consider a classical, or effective classical-limit, spacetime geometry on which the quantum objects, i.e., the particle $A$ and the quantum field it interacts with, are placed, and correspondingly also work with an effective classical geometry for the horizon.

 Given the prospect of an actual quantization of spacetime existing in several candidate and effective theories for quantum gravity, e.g. \cite{Bekenstein,Ashtekar,Hod,Maggiore,Barbero2,KriPer,DICE}, in this letter we pose the question of the influence of effects of a quantum geometry on the decoherence process described above.
 The quantization of geometry we are thinking at here is meant as implemented in an effective way by use of the existence of a minimal area variation of black hole horizons.
 This goes back to the original assumption of Bekenstein \cite{Bekenstein} and has been reproposed on different grounds and with different explicit values for it since then, and has been also shown to be derivable from the existence of a minimal length in \cite{KotE, KotF, KotI,KriPer,DICE}.